 - Continue along the road for 65 metres to a crossroads and turn right, following the signpost to Chiddingstone.
 In 250 metres follow the road as it curves round to the right and in another 60 metres ignore the signed footpath to your left and cross over a stone bridge.
 From the bridge you should be able to see the Castle behind the trees on the right of the lake.

 - 100 metres further on you pass the tower of St Mary's Church on your left and then a pedestrian entrance to the Castle on your right.
-Ahead of you is the ancient Castle Inn, the suggested stopping place for lunch - when it has re-opened.
+Ahead of you is the ancient Castle Inn, the suggested stopping place for lunch.

 - From the Castle Inn, continue along the village street.
 In 40 metres you come to the entrance to St Mary's Church on your left, and on your right the village stores and post office - with the Tulip Tree Tearooms in Burghesh Court behind - an alternative lunch stop.

 - 50 metres further on you pass Chiddingstone Church of England Primary School.
 (Just after the school, you have the option of detouring 150 metres off to the right to see the Chiding Stone, an outcrop of local sandstone after which the village is named.
 The path to it is a dead end and you will have to return to this point.)

 - 30 metres beyond the path to the Chiding Stone, and just past a tarmac driveway, turn right off the road at a public footpath sign onto an enclosed path, heading south.
 In 180 metres you pass a playing field on your left-hand side, with another view across the fields to Chiddingstone Castle on your right-hand side.

 - 100 metres further on, go through a gap into a large field and follow the path straight ahead.
 The path starts to go gently downhill, passes to the right of a large tree and in 200 metres comes up to a stile in the wooded area on the right.